-The historical correlations must be calculated on a weekly basis and cover the previous 52 weeks.
+The historical correlations must be calculated on a weekly basis and cover the previous 52 weeks prior to the valuation date.
 The returns of the two asset subgroups are measured by the increase in their market value, net of cash flows resulting from policyholder deposits or hedge portfolio rebalancing.